-- Page (HTML) fly over HTTP(S) - HTTP is steteless (more or less) protocol - client shots (many times) and after server forget all. - HTTP(S) fly over TCP protocol - TCP is a stateful protocol: this guarantees that pieces of the page are reassembled on the client in a correct way - TCP fly thanks to IP addresses (and TCP ports)
+- Page (HTML) fly over HTTP(S) - ♦ HTTP(S) is steteless (more or less) protocol - client shots (many times) and after serve it, the server forget all. - HTTP(S) fly over TCP protocol - TCP is a stateful protocol: this guarantees that pieces of the page are reassembled on the client in a correct way - TCP fly thanks to IP addresses (and TCP ports)

-client IP and its TCP ports can be traced naively (perhaps...)
+client IP and its TCP ports can be traced naively (if you are lucky...)